Telicent-io/ndt-demo-write-api/README.md

 To flag a building for visiting, call `/flag-to-visit` and pass in the full URI of the building, the flag URI will be returned

-To invalidate a flag, call `/invalidate-flag`, passing in the URI of the flag to be invalidated
+To invalidate a flag, call `/invalidate-flag`, passing in the URI of the flag to be invalidated.
+This adds an AssessToBeFalse node to the graph, referring to the flag node.
+You can override the assessment type by setting `assessmentTypeOverride` to be another subclass of ies:Assess

 These can be tested in Insomnia, and a JSON insomnia config is provided in this repo.